-Person Centred Planning
+Person Directed Planning

-Personal Outcome Measures (SM)
+Personal Outcomes Measures (SM)

 Adapted from Quality Measures 2005 (SM) CQL Accreditation An Integrated Approach to Quality

-Personal Outcomes are important because they put listening to and learning from the person at the centre of organizational life.
-Personal Outcome Measures(SM) enable us to learn about people in new and different ways.
-They provide a guide to person-directed planning.
-Personal Outcome Measures(SM) enable organizations to identify people's priorities.
+Personal Outcomes are important because it relies on listening to, and learning from, the person.
+Personal Outcomes Measures(SM) enables CLBA to learn about people in different and individualized perspectives.
+It provides a guide to person-directed planning.
+Personal Outcome Measures(SM) enables organizations to identify people's priorities.
 Knowing about people's priority outcomes directs planning efforts.

-Lead, Person Directed Planning & Quality Enhancement
+Person Directed Planning